IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled. for More Details. CLICK HERE

 I am an artist that works primarily on a large scale basis using exterior housepaint.
 I enjoy freeform but work well under instruction.
 I love nature, food, and figure drawing.
 Nature and abstract tend to be my go-tos but I am trained in figure drawing and also love to play with elongated and stretched figures.
 I love to use bright colors but am well rehearsed in monochrome.
 I am a mother of three awesome kids.

-Artist of Color; Black Art; Ethnic Art; Multi Arts; Visual Arts: Media and Visual Communications, Mixed Media, New Media/Technology, Painting
+Artist of Color; Black/African American; Ethnic Art; Multi Arts; Visual Arts: Media and Visual Communications, Mixed Media, New Media/Technology, Painting

 As an art-technologist I use art & technology to create content and immersive technology about entrepreneurship, cultural value, self-discovery & renewable-sustainable technology & lifestyle through virtual reality, augmented reality, mixed reality & integrated LEDs.
 My interest in spatial computing started from painting.